Transformative Talks on Social Justice, Leadership & Beyond

 Beth Berila Beth Berila

-Becoming Dragons: Contemplative Practices for Transforming Toward Wholeness with Ericka EchavarRia and Maria Hamilton Abegunde
+Becoming Dragons: Contemplative Practices for Transforming Toward Wholeness with Ericka Echavarria and Maria Hamilton Abegunde

 In this episode, we talk conjuring, contemplative emergence, and embodying justice.
 We explore the challenges of higher education and how contemplative practices can support us in remaining aligned with who we are and move us toward wholeness.
 This spacious episode also includes a practice, alongside laughter and inspiring reflections.